 Annual Recurring Revenue (ARR)

-is a measure of revenue components that are recurring in nature.
+is a measure of revenue components that are recurring.
 It should exclude one-time (non-recurring) fees and professional service fees.

 Business to business or business to consumer.
 B2B describes a business that is targeting another business with its product or services.
 B2B technology is also sometimes referred to as enterprise technology.
 B2C describes a business that is targeting consumers with its product or services.

 Is the rate at which cash is decreasing.
 Especially in early-stage startups, it’s important to know and monitor burn rate as companies fail when they are running out of cash and don’t have enough time left to raise funds or reduce expenses.

 A business model is a company's plan for making a profit.
 It identifies the products or services the business will sell, the target market it has identified, and the expenses it anticipates.